whokilleddb/ghosted/README.md

 > It’s important to note that processes are not executables, and executables are not processes.

 This [blog](https://fourcore.io/blogs/how-a-windows-process-is-created-part-2) does a good job of explaining the process creation flow carried out by [CreateProcess()](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa) to launch a process on Windows.
+Long story short, Windows uses function calls like `NtCreateUserProcess()` to launch a process, but the indiviual API components can also be called to launch a process.

-But how is a process created from an exe?
+The steps to launch a process from an executable can be summarized as such:
+- Open an Executable file and get a handle to it
+- Create an `Image Section` for the file and map the appropriate memory
+- Create a Process out of the mapped section
+- Assign appropriate environment variables and process arguments
+- Create a Thread to execute the process

 ## Talk is Cheap, Show me the code!